bwebster4/UPRLevelSecurity/README.md

 `flask run`

+To hit the alert creation API:

+`curl -i -H "Content-Type: application/json" -X POST -d '{"title":"Test Alert!", "text":"some other test thing"}' http://localhost:5000/api/alert`

+You must make a post request to the API at the url IP_ADDRESS/api/alert with the json containing both a title and a text attribute

 Useful Links:
 Doc page for a minimal Flask App, has a little bit of information on just about everything, good place to start: http://flask.pocoo.org/docs/0.12/quickstart/#a-minimal-application